Aman-Dk/Cash-RegisterManager-ReactApp/README.md

 # Cash-RegisterManager-ReactApp

-This application will help the shopkeepers/users to calculate the number of change/notes, <br>
+This application will help the shopkeepers/users by telling the minimum number of change/notes, <br>
 they need to return to the consumer for the bill paid.

 # Application Link